fuvmath/fuvmath.github.io/_posts/Capstone/2024-04-06-Capstone-Grading.md

 tags: "Capstone Grading"
 ---
 The following is the grading rubric for Capstone project in Applied Mathematics major during academic year 2023-2024.
+The grading rubric could also be found in the Applied Mathematics Capstone Handbook.

 # Research Process
 ### This part is evaluated by the thesis advisor only.